tg-shadoux/confined-public/README.md

 # confined-public
-Build Files for confined game jam project.
+Build Files for Confined game jam project

+Play the game on your web browser here: https://shadoux.itch.io/confined

+Any feedback on the game is well appreciated!